ffancheng/git-tutorial/3-github.md

 ### Challenge 3: Github PR

 ```
-Go to the GitHub page for the project.
-You should see a new button showing that
+Now go to the GitHub page for the project.
+You should see a new button
-you've recently updated a branch and prompting you to *initiate a pull request*.
+showing that you've recently updated a branch and prompting you to
+*initiate a pull request*.
-(You can also copy the "new pull request" address from git's message when you push.)
+(You can also copy the "new pull request" address from git's message
+when you push.)

 Click on the PR button and fill in the form.
 Filling in a useful title and message here is very important!